dereneaton/ipyrad/docs/index.rst

 to explain how ipyrad works, as well as numerous example :ref:`Tutorials <tutorials>` to make it easy to get started quickly.

+Got questions about ipyrad?
+Join the conversation :ref:`here <gitter>`.

 Documentation
 =============